 Using responsive images lets your site show a larger, higher resolution image on your desktop.
-It also enables mobile sites to show a zoomed-in image on mobile and makes the image size smaller, which can increase page load speed.
+It also enables mobile sites to show a zoomed-in image on mobile and makes the image size smaller, increasing a page’s load speed.

 If you’re using WordPress, you don’t have to worry about this.
 WordPress automatically makes your images responsive after uploading them and shows them in different sizes on your site.

-That said, if you want to know how your images are affecting your site speed, you can test this using Google’s PageSpeed Insights tool.
+That said, if you want to know how your images affect your site speed, you can test this using Google’s PageSpeed Insights tool.

 Browser caching can help speed up your website by storing some of the larger files on your site, including images, locally in the user’s web browser.

-A cache plugin makes a copy of your page after the first page load, and then serves that cached version to other users.
+A cache plugin makes a copy of your page after the first-page load,s and then serves that cached version to other users.

 For example, WP Rocket offers a comprehensive set of tools to help speed up your website, such as page caching and preloading.